AleksanderWa/Books/CleanCode.md

 }
 ```
 capitalization in assert is used for ON / OFF.
 Capital letter means turned ON and lowercase means turned OFF.

+### One assert per test
+## It's a good idea to keep number of asserts as little as possible.